Setting Up Project-Level Rules in Cursor

 - Include

-directory in version control - Document rule changes in commit messages
+.cursordirectory in version control - Document rule changes in commit messages

 - Review rule updates with team members